jpmcb/CS362-004-S2018/projects/mcbridej/README.md

 Directory: projects/mcbridej
 -----
-This is my assignment 1 submission!
+This is my assignment 2 submission!
 Let me know if there are questions!

+The 5 different card functions may be compiled with:
+`make playdom`